-Bancroft School follows the ImPACT® Concussion Management Model for assessing and treating student athletes before, during, and after a concussion or mild traumatic brain injury (mTBI).
-From preseason baseline testing to post-injury safe return to play, this model ensures the highest level of care for our students.
-Return-to-play decisions are based on post-injury test results plus the combined input of healthcare professionals, athletic trainers, parents, and the student athlete, which helps limit the likelihood of long-term injury.
+Bancroft School follows the ImPACT® Concussion Management Model for assessing and treating student-athletes before, during, and after a concussion or mild traumatic brain injury (mTBI).
+From preseason baseline testing to post-injury safe return to play, this model ensures the highest level of care for our student-athletes.
+Return-to-play decisions are based on post-injury ImPACT test results combined with input of healthcare professionals, Certified Athletic Trainers, parents, and the student-athlete, which helps limit the likelihood of long-term injury.

 Signs and symptoms of a concussion or mTBI include, but are not limited to: